Lebanese Shia Muslims: French mandate period

 This period of unrest ended in 1921 with a political amnesty offered by the French mandate authorities for all Shiite rebels who had taken part in the fighting, with the intention to bind the Shia community in Lebanon to the new Mandate state.
 When the Great Syrian Revolt broke out in 1925, the calm remained in Jabal Amel.
 Nevertheless, many Shiites joined the rebels in Syria, and played a central role in the battles of the Qalamoun Mountains and Akroum, where Shiites reportedly took a booty of more than 400 rifles and fifty horses from French forces.

 Many Christians who fled their villages during the revolt were accommodated by Shia notables from Nabatieh and Bint Jbeil, an act that was appreciated by the local Christian clergy.

 What the Shi'ites did for the Christians in the south will be cherished in our hearts for as long as Lebanon and the Christians remain.
 What happened should be written in gold.
 Long live Lebanon, Long live Lebanese unity and long live the Shiites.

 The region experienced a decade of stability following the revolt.
 Shiites had become largely accepting of Greater Lebanon for sectarian and non-sectarian reasons, and the establishment of the Ja'fari court further strengthened communal ties and validated a sense of particularism otherwise denied under the Ottomans.
+Under Ottoman rule, Shiʿi Muslims were not treated as a distinct legal community and had to submit to Hanafi Sunni courts for official matters, limiting the recognition of their own religious practices.
 Consequently, the establishment of Ja'fari shari'a courts during the French Mandate period in Lebanon complicated the understanding of citizenship by intertwining it with sectarian identification, while also reinforcing sectarian divisions within the legal and political framework of the nation-state.
 Instead of armed rebellion and uprisings, protests and civil strikes in Shia areas became the medium to protest French policies and tobacco prices.
 Shiites were later active in providing ammunition, manpower and assistance to Palestinian rebels during the 1936–1939 revolt in Palestine, which was co-administered from Bint Jbeil.